Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 5. Visit a club that will allow me a free trial membership so I can see if it is a club I’d like to join.

 As a parent I would like my child to:-
-1. Play at a club with plenty of high standard courts so he can play all year round (see gallery page).
+1. Play at a club with plenty of high standard courts so he can play all year round (see Gallery page).
 2. Join a club with regular coaching (See footer of each website page and Juniors page.)
 3. Join a club that is friendly so that he can make a new set of friends and enjoy social events with them.
 (See Social Event button on Juniors page, also friendship is part of ethos statement on Home page.)